Ever woken up in the middle of the night to find your dog sobbing uncontrollably?

 The Behaviour of a Puppy

 The whimpering is due to a desire for company and attention.
 It may nibble on you for affection.
-Even when they’re asleep, puppies are more likely than adult dogs to be fidgety.
+Even when asleep, puppies are more likely than adult dogs to be fidgety.

 Muscle-relaxing signals can’t get through because their brain stem isn’t developed enough.
 The twitching and whimpering of a puppy eventually subside on its own.